Gissio/radpro/docs/users.md

     python radpro-tool.py --help

-This example syncs the clock of a Rad Pro devices connected to COM13:
+To sync the clock of a Rad Pro device connected to COM13:

     python radpro-tool.py --port COM13

-This example downloads the datalog to the file `datalog.csv`:
+To download the datalog to the file `datalog.csv`:

-    python radpro-tool.py --port COM13 --get-datalog datalog.csv
+    python radpro-tool.py --port COM13 --download-datalog datalog.csv

-This example streams the level of radiation to the https://gmcmap.com website:
+This example live submits the level of radiation to the https://gmcmap.com website:

-    python radpro-tool.py --port COM13 --get-datalog datalog.csv
+    python radpro-tool.py --port COM13 --submit-gmcmap [USER_ACCOUNT_ID] [GEIGER_COUNTER_ID]

 ## Data communications